SURVEYS SUBMITTED BY MPA WATCH VOLUNTEERS TO DATE

 What is Community Science?

-Community science is data collection conducted by trained volunteers from the general public who are interested in the conservation of the marine environment.
+Community science is data collection conducted by volunteers from the general public who are interested in learning about and/or conserving the environment.
 You do not need any scientific background to collect data for these surveys.

 MPA Watch volunteers observe California’s beaches and bluffs inside and outside MPAs, recording all offshore and onshore coastal activities.
-Volunteers are trained to recognize different types of activities, using binoculars to view activities offshore, and to record their observations on data sheets.
+Volunteers are trained to recognize different types of activities and to record their observations on data sheets.
 Volunteers record consumptive activities such as commercial fishing, shore fishing, and clamming, and non-consumptive activities such as swimming, SCUBA diving, and tide pooling.
-Volunteers are trained to use compasses or GPS units to accurately begin and end their surveys, as well as to identify MPA boundaries.
 All data undergo rigorous quality assurance and quality control (QA/QC) protocols by coordinating organizations before being accepted and shared with users such as state coastal managers and environmental researchers.

 Why is MPA Watch Data Important?